 - Need-Payoff Questions, which address how your product can help address the implications raised

-Today, sales professionals around the world incorporate the SPIN selling model into their sales process with great success.
+Today, sales professionals around the world incorporate the SPIN selling model into their sales process and sales calls with great success.
 Using the SPIN framework, an agency business development professional can achieve significant results.
-Business will not be won on the first call, but through multiple calls that establish a relationship and lay a foundation.
+Business will not be won on the first sales call, but through multiple sales calls that establish a relationship and lay a foundation.
 Each call will have its own objectives and outcomes aimed at moving the sales forward.

 Stage 1: Opening

 The purpose of an effective opening is to gain the prospect’s agreement for you to ask questions.
 You are seeking permission to begin a relationship and gain a deeper understanding of the prospect and his or her business needs.